Povstalec/StargateJourney/index.md

 </div>

 {: .note }
-This project is in early development, and a lot of stuff still needs to be implemented.
+This project is still in development, and a lot of stuff still needs to be implemented.
 Things may be buggy, unfinished, or unobtainable in survival.
 If you find a bug, it will be appreciated if you report it to [GitHub issues](https://github.com/Povstalec/StargateJourney/issues) or [Discord]({{ site.discord_invite_link }}).